not-yet-awesome-rust/not-yet-awesome-rust/README.md

 * The [`beancount` data format](https://docs.google.com/document/d/1wAMVrKIA2qtRGmoVDSUBJGmYZSygUaR0uOMW1GV3YE0/edit) has no parser or emitter libraries yet.
     * A builder interface for a higher-level emission API would also be nice.
 * There is no pure-Rust solution for QR decoding.
 The only other crate that handles QR decoding is the [`quirc`](https://crates.io/crates/quirc) crate, which uses C bindings.
+* The [RData](https://www.loc.gov/preservation/digital/formats/fdd/fdd000470.shtml) file format does not have a parser or emitter yet.
+    * Currently, this formatted is implemented for the R language in the [`serialize.c`](https://svn.r-project.org/R/trunk/src/main/serialize.c) module.

 #### Personal information management